Broken Age: Announcement and fundraising

 The Kickstarter page was updated with the promise that additional funds would go to increased production values for the game and film, and deployment on additional platforms.
 A later update by Schafer affirmed that the additional funding will support development for the macOS and Linux platforms and select iOS and Android devices.
 Additionally, the game will have voice acting for the English version, and include text localization for French, German, Italian, and Spanish languages.
 Schafer also stated that a digital rights management-free version of the game will be available after release.
 With the added funding for better production values, Schafer estimated it would likely take about a year to complete the game, missing their original anticipated October 2012 release.
 A release in the second quarter of 2013 has been estimated by Double Fine, later delayed to September 2013.
 At the 2013 D.I.C.E.
-Summit, Double Fine and Ouya announced a partnership, assuring that the Ouya console would be the only gaming console for which Double Fine Adventure would be released on at its launch, in addition to versions for the personal computers.
+Summit, Double Fine and Ouya announced a partnership, assuring that the Ouya console would be the only gaming console on which Double Fine Adventure would be released at its launch, in addition to versions for the personal computers.

 After the Kickstarter, Double Fine launched a "slacker backer" program, which would allow players to pre-order the game through their site at a fixed cost, giving them access to the documentary and beta versions of the game once they were released.
 The slacker backer option was also offered as part of the Double Fine Humble Bundle in May 2013 for those that purchased the bundle at a fixed price tier.